Numerical simulations of a RF-RF hybrid plasma torch with argon at atmospheric pressure: Introduction

 The final goal, in the context of this work, is to couple about $1~MW$ into the plasma, which would be feasible with HF electronics but not desirable cost-wise.
-On the other hand, using only a MF coil proved to be too difficult in terms of ignition and operation.
+On the other hand, using only a MF coil proved to be difficult in terms of ignition and operation.
 Hence a hybrid solution where the HF coil is igniting the plasma at a reasonably low power and where the MF coil provides the rest of the power in a customable and cheaper way.
 The work presented here is the first step towards this final goal.
 We want to quantify to what extent sustaining the plasma with one HF coil and one MF coil is easier than with the MF coil alone.
-To do so, we focus on the evolution of parameters related to the plasma operation: the minimum sustaining current (MSI) and its corresponding power.
+To do so, we focus on parameters related to the plasma operation: the minimum sustaining current (MSI) and its corresponding power.
+We study their evolution when two parameters of the setup are modified: (i) the distance between the two coils, and (ii) the power of the HF coil.
 We investigate the range of possible values for electronics quantities, namely the coil power, voltage, current, and impedance.
 Once the torch is fully characterized, these parameters can be tuned during operation in order to reach the desired convective heat at the torch output, while keeping the conductive heat towards walls below a certain threshold value.